-So now that you have your deployment marker created, you know you’ll be able to quickly see if a regression occurs after a deployment.
-For this (and the next steps), we’ll use the Lightstep Sandbox to work with demo data that includes that type of regression.
+Now that you have your deployment marker created, you know you’ll be able to quickly see if a regression occurs after a deployment.
+You can view the marker from the Deployments tab of the Service Health view.

 Click on Service Directory from the navigation bar.